$895+tax/adult, $671+tax/under 18. Non-wilderness. (3 days/2 nights)

 Wildlife encounters are possible in this area, with good populations of deer, elk, bear, cougar and mountain goats.
 There are some spectacular cliffs in the area as well.
 Cameras and prudence advised!

-Meet up at the trailhead at 9 a.m. for each of the hikes.
+Meet up at the trailhead at 9 a.m. for each of the hikes to cover safety concerns and LNT principles.
 Some of the trailheads are difficult to find, and have limited parking.

 Lunch is provided on the first day and the last day, as well as meals and snacks in between.